 DCB dollars are not refundable and have no cash value.
 Although DCB dollars will carry over from one semester to the next, including May Term (see above), it is the students responsibility to manage their DCB dollars appropriately.
 All DCB dollars remaining at the end of each academic year are forfeited.
 Students who permanently withdraw from the University forfeit any remaining DCB dollars.
 The effective date of withdrawal will be determined by the date used by Student Affairs during the Exit Interview and the student's actual move out date from university property.

 The prices listed above cover the meal plan for the academic year.
 Your student account will be charged prior to the start of each semester for the meal plan you select.

 Your Student ID, which also functions as your meal card, will be issued your first week on campus and activated the first day of classes.
 Student ID pictures will be taken from 8 a.m. to 12 p.m. in the Naslund Study Lounge, Armacost Library, the first day you arrive for New Student Orientation.
 All scheduled meals during New Student Orientation are provided by the University.

-Students can replace a lost ID card by going to Student Life and requesting a replacement.
+Students can replace a lost ID card by going to Student Affairs and requesting a replacement.
 Your student account will be charged a replacement fee of $10 each time a new Student ID is issued.
-Students receive a "free" replacement when they turn 21 years old.